 Project qualitative evaluations of the U-COPE service have been extremely positive.
 In particular the accessibility of the service and speed of referral has been very well received by students and practitioners.

 'The ‘Working in partnership to improve student mental health’ project has enabled Mersey Care and our university colleagues to collaborate and develop a successful partnership, using shared processes to ensure students can access the right support and psychological interventions, which will allow them access to a safer, improved mental health provision.'

 Donna Robinson, Director of Mental Health/Divisional Director of Mental Health Care, Mersey Care NHS Foundation Trust

 Practitioners have also noted that the links between the universities and the NHS have facilitated better signposting and availability of care at the right time for each individual.

-- All students are able to access the U-COPE service whether or not they are registered with a GP in Liverpool.
+- All students from partner higher education providers are able to access the U-COPE service whether or not they are registered with a GP in Liverpool.